xu-yuan1/openvino-docs/pages/documentation/opencv-graph-api/face-beautification-algorithm.rst

 Face Beautification Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will implement a simple face beautification algorithm using a combination of modern Deep Learning techniques and traditional Computer Vision.
-The general idea behind the algorithm is to make face skin smoother while preserving face features like eyes or a mouth contrast.
-The algorithm identifies parts of the face using a DNN inference, applies different filters to the parts found, and then combines it into the final result using basic image arithmetics:
+We will implement a simple face beautification algorithm using a combination of modern Deep Learning techniques
+and traditional Computer Vision.
+The general idea behind the algorithm is to make face skin smoother while preserving
+face features like eyes or a mouth contrast.
+The algorithm identifies parts of the face using a DNN inference, applies
+different filters to the parts found, and then combines it into the final result using basic image arithmetics:

 .. image:: ./_assets/gapi_face_beautification_algorithm.png
 	:alt: Face Beautification Algorithm

-Briefly the algorithm is described as follows:

 Briefly the algorithm is described as follows: